 We slowly floated back to the Forest Station and had a short walk through the trees, surrounded by monkeys, to the ‘zoo’.
 It was a sad affair; a fenced-off area full of deer, some caged monkeys and a few concrete pens with crocodiles.
 They also showed us the ‘wild’ crocodile, just swimming across a lake the other side of the wall, waiting for a small child to fall in.

 On our boat ride back to Mongla we were lucky enough to see the rare Irrawaddy dolphins very briefly before they swam off.
 We arrived back on land as the sun was setting, just in time for dinner and an early night.

 This 221-mile overnight journey takes you from the town of Morrelganj up the Buriangi river to the bustling banks of Dhaka.

 We had arranged a van to take us to the boat, so at 3am we were up and across the river waiting for our ride.
 Turns out our ‘van’ was nothing more than a motorbike with a cart on the back.
 Three bumpy, uncomfortable and bitterly cold hours later we arrived at the banks of the river.
 At least the sunrise was pretty!

-The old, rusty boat was waiting for us, and after a quick breakfast we were hurried into our first class cabin.
-It was quiet and far removed from the hordes of people crammed onto the lower decks.
-We had a bed each, fans to keep us cool, and our meals were served with the other first class passengers with amazing views from the balcony at the bow of the ship.
+The old, rusty boat was waiting for us, and after a quick breakfast we were hurried into our first-class cabin.
+It was quiet, tucked away from the hordes of people crammed onto the lower decks.
+We had a bed each, fans to keep us cool, and our meals were served with the other first-class passengers with amazing views from the balcony at the bow of the ship.

 It was a long trip, but a good way to end my two months in Bangladesh!
 Travelling with my dad was an amazing experience, even if I didn’t handle it very well.
 To say this was a culture shock is an understatement, but I wouldn’t change it for the world.